LadyDascalie/rubymagick/README.md

 # RubyMagick

-RubyMagick is a really (really) small app that resizes images while preserving their aspect ratio.
+RubyMagick is a really (really) small script that batch resizes images while preserving their aspect ratio.

 It depends on [ImageMagick](https://github.com/ImageMagick/ImageMagick).